 Margaret River region in Western Australia is spanning for over 100 km from north to south, between Cape Naturaliste and Cape Leeuwin.
 There are two iconic lighthouses standing on guard over the rugged coastline open for visitors.
 The admission fee to Cape Naturaliste Lighthouse is AUD 15.
 The ticket to Cape Leeuwin Lighthouse costs a bit more, AUD 20 to be exact.
 Cape Leeuwin is also special for another reason.
-It’s the most south-westerly point of Australia, where the Southern and Indian Oceans meet.
+It’s the most south-westerly point of Australia, where the Southern Ocean and Indian Ocean meet.

 I absolutely love Margaret River in Western Australia for a tremendous amount of walking tracks with splendid views.
 If you enjoy multi day hikes, check out the Cape to Cape Track.
 It’s Australia’s longest coastal trail that has 135 km in total, and runs through immensely beautiful Leeuwin-Naturaliste National Park.
 Find out more about this trek in separate blog posts, Cape to Cape Track: need to know, and Cape to Cape Track: 7-day itinerary.
 If you don’t feel like doing the entire hike, you can always do a shorter section.